cpplain/launch-school-core-curriculum/rb100/06_introduction_to_programming_with_ruby/notes.md

 ```

 ### Variable Scope
-* Scope determines where in a variable is available for use
+* Scope determines where a variable is available for use
-* Scope is defined by where the variable is initialized or created
+* A variable’s scope is determined by where the variable is initialized or created
-* Scope in Ruby is defined by a block (a piece of code following a method invocation, usually delimited by `{}` or `do/end`
+* In Ruby, scope is defined by a block (a piece of code following a method invocation, usually delimited by `{}` or `do/end`
-* Inner scope can access variables in an outer scope but not vice versa
+* Inner scopes can access variables in an outer scope but not vice versa

 ### Types of Variables
 * `CONSTANT_VARIABLE`